Python Tooling Explained

 Complete Guide to Ruff

-A comprehensive guide to Ruff, the fast Python linter and formatter that replaces flake8, Black, isort, and dozens of other tools with a single binary.
-Learn installation, configuration, core workflows, and migration strategies.
+Guide to Ruff, the fast Python linter and formatter replacing flake8, Black, and isort.
+Covers installation, configuration, and migration.

 Complete Guide to ty

-A comprehensive guide to ty, the fast Python type checker from Astral.
+A comprehensive guide to ty, the fast Python type checker from OpenAI.
 Learn installation, configuration, editor setup, and migration from mypy or pyright.

 Complete Guide to uv

-A comprehensive guide to uv, the fast Python package manager that replaces pip, pyenv, pipx, and virtualenv with a single tool.
-Learn installation, core workflows, and migration strategies.
+Guide to uv, the fast Python package manager that replaces pip, pyenv, pipx, and virtualenv.
+Covers installation, workflows, and migration.

 Core Concepts